 1. Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
-2. Press Power to start the projector.
-As soon as the lamp lights up, a "Power On Ring Tone" will be heard.
+2. (If available) Remove the lens cap.
+3. Press Power to start the projector.
+As soon as the light source lights up, a "Power On Ring Tone" will be heard.
 The Power indicator light stays blue when the projector is on.
 (If necessary) Rotate the focus ring to adjust the image clearness.

-If the projector is still hot from previous activity, it will run the cooling fan for approximately 60 seconds before energizing the lamp.
+If the projector is still working from previous activity, it will run the cooling fan for approximately 120 seconds before energizing the light source.